-IDSA Guidelines as of March 15, 2022
+IDSA Guidelines as of April 20, 2022

-For non-hospitalized outpatients with mild-to-moderate disease who are at high risk of progression to severe disease (defined in Table C1), the IDSA recommends treatment with Paxlovid, remdesivir, or sotrovimab.96 For this same population, the IDSA recommends molnupiravir for patients who have no other treatment options, citing concerns with low certainty regarding efficacy, the small effect size, potential viral mutagenesis as well as safety among persons of reproductive age.
-The IDSA currently recommends fluvoxamine only in the context of a clinical trial, citing the need for more precise estimates of efficacy and the need for greater generalizability of the results, as a key fluvoxamine trial was performed with patients having extended stays in mobile hospitals as part of the primary endpoint.11 Similarly, the IDSA recommends bebtelovimab only in the context of a clinical trial, citing the need for more precise estimates of efficacy.97
+For non-hospitalized outpatients with mild-to-moderate disease who are at high risk of progression to severe disease (defined in Table C1), the IDSA recommends treatment with Paxlovid or remdesivir.
+For this same population, the IDSA recommends molnupiravir for patients who have no other treatment options, citing concerns with low certainty regarding efficacy, the small effect size, potential viral mutagenesis as well as safety among persons of reproductive age.
+The IDSA currently recommends fluvoxamine only in the context of a clinical trial, citing the need for more precise estimates of efficacy and the need for greater generalizability of the results, as a key fluvoxamine trial was performed with patients having extended stays in mobile hospitals as part of the primary endpoint.
+Similarly, the IDSA recommends bebtelovimab only in the context of a clinical trial, citing the need for more precise estimates of efficacy.

 Table C1.
-Factors or Conditions that Place Individuals at High Risk for Progression to Severe COVID-19 Disease^{49,98,99}
+Factors or Conditions that Place Individuals at High Risk for Progression to Severe COVID-19 Disease43,109-111